Is this in your garden?

 Darwin's barberry is one of the few weeds in New Zealand that can actually establish and persist under a forest canopy.
 In addition to this, research by Kate McAlpine (DOC, Science and Research) has shown that Darwin's barberry is able to produce copious amounts of viable seed which can be spread hundreds of metres by birds.
 All told, this makes Darwin's barberry a serious threat to New Zealand's indigenous biodiversity.

-On Stewart Island, history has it that Darwin’s barberry made its first appearance there as a hedge plant at Halfmoon Bay (Oban).
-Much like the gorse story we all know so well, Darwin’s barberry refused to stay put like a well behaved hedge, and has spread up to 35 kilometres from the main seed source.
+On Stewart Island, history has it that Darwin's barberry made its first appearance there as a hedge plant at Halfmoon Bay (Oban).
+Much like the gorse story we all know so well, Darwin's barberry has spread up to 35 kilometres from the main seed source.

 The rest of the country can draw inspiration from the successful control work happening on Stewart Island; and even though Darwin's barberry is now scattered throughout New Zealand, we can stop its spread.